Install Python Packages

 1. Open a terminal.

-3. Type conda create -n myconda -c mro r This creates a new local environment called “myconda” (name it as you wish) with the package “r” as its source coming from the channel “mro” (Microsoft’s Open R).
-Instead of that, you can add any other anaconda package in that spot.
-The example from the documentation is biopython, see http://conda.pydata.org/docs/using/envs.html#create-an-environment.
+3. Type mamba env create --prefix ~/myenv -c mro r This creates a new isolated local (hence --prefix ...) environment in the directory ~/myenv with the package “r” as its source coming from the channel “mro” (Microsoft’s Open R).
+Instead of that, you can add any other anaconda package or use --file=environment.yml to reconstruct from a full environment definition.
+For more details, see http://conda.pydata.org/docs/using/envs.html#create-an-environment.

 Downloading/unpacking plotly